74 Notable alumni of

 -

-Tobias Lindner is a German economist and politician of Bündnis 90/Die Grünen who has been serving as member of the Bundestag since 2011, as a list member for Rhineland-Palatinate.
+Tobias Lindner is a German economist and politician of Bündnis 90/Die Grünen who served as member of the Bundestag from 2011 to 2025, as a list member for Rhineland-Palatinate.
 Since December 8, 2021, he has been Minister of State at the Federal Foreign Office.

 -